Health Practice Management/pre-DPT (BS)

 8. Can I transfer credits earned at another college to NEIT?

 Transfer credit for appropriate courses taken at an accredited institution will be considered upon receipt of an official transcript for any program, biology, science, and mathematics courses in which the student has earned a "C" or above within the past three years and for English or humanities courses in which the student has earned a "C" or above within the last ten years.
 An official transcript from the other institution must be received before the end of the first week of the term for transfer credit to be granted for courses to be taken during that term.
-Students will receive a tuition reduction for the approved technical courses based on the program rate and will be applied against the final technical term of the curriculum's tuition amount.
-No tuition credit is provided for courses which are not a part of the technical curriculum.

 9. What is the "Feinstein Enriching America" Program?